IsaiahIJV/Tennodex-Warfame-Fan-Project-/README.md

 # Tennodex
- This master is no longer in use for the official project.
-Switch over to the other branch to see the newer updated version of this.
+ This branch master is no longer in use for the official project.
+Switch over to newapplication to see the newer updated version of this repo.